Are Your Shoes Causing Your Back Pain?

 A. Yes.
-Sneakers or any shoe with a rigid heel counter (the back of the shoe) and a rigid midsole provide the best support, and shoes with laces typically provide better support than loafers or shoes with Velcro straps.
+Sneakers or any shoe with a rigid heel and midsole provide the best support, and shoes with laces typically provide better support than loafers or shoes with Velcro straps.

 Q. Finally, what should you look for when shopping for shoes?

-A. You should really look at the rigidity of the heel counter (back of the shoe).
-The heel counter should be vertical, not tilting to one side or the other.
+A. You should really look at the rigidity of the heel.
+The heel counter–the structure that wraps around your heel to help hold it in place–should be vertical, not tilting to one side or the other.
 Shock absorption is also important, because the shoe will absorb more shock and transmit less shock to the entire lower extremity, including the back.
 Most good walking and running shoes incorporate many of these factors into their design.